atomcorp/total/readme.md

 # TOTALATOTOTALATOT

-This is a css/js site remake of the album cover for New Order's Total.
+This is a css/js remake of the album cover for New Order's Total.

 Things you can do with this include: